Emilio Guerra

 José Emilio Guerra Rodríguez (born 15 March 1982) is a Spanish former professional footballer who played as a forward.

 Club career

 Guerra was born in Vélez-Málaga, Andalusia.
-He played ten Segunda División matches with CD Castellón, for which he signed in February 2010 at nearly 28 years of age, but spent the vast majority of his career in the lower leagues of his country.
+He played ten Segunda División matches with CD Castellón, for which he signed in February 2010 one month shy of his 28th birthday, but spent the vast majority of his career in the lower leagues of his country.

 Guerra's twin brother, Javier, was also a footballer and a forward, and represented mainly Real Valladolid and Rayo Vallecano.